petiatgithub/quantum-hackaton-2025-destroyers/README.md

     gates_schedule = [
         [("RX", 1.57, 0), ("RY", 3.14, 1)],  # Gates applied at t=0
         [("MS", 0.78, (2, 3))],              # MS gate applied at t=1
-        [],                                  # (No gates applied at t=2) There is no need to repeat MS for the duration in the gates schedule.
+        [],                                  # (No gates applied at t=2) There is no need to repeat MS for its duration in the gates schedule.
     ]
     ```

     In this example:
     - At time step `t=0`, two single-qubit gates (`RX` and `RY`) are applied to qubits 0 and 1, respectively.
     - At time step `t=1`, a two-qubit `MS` gate is applied to qubits 2 and 3.
-    - At time step `t=2`, `MS` is implicity applied, and the ions remain stationary.
+    - At time step `t=2`, `MS` is implicity applied, and the ions at (1, 1) need to remain stationary.

     This format ensures that your outputs are clear, valid, and adhere to the rules specified in the challenge.

 3. Given `positions_history` and `gates_schedule` and the `graph`, create a visualization of the ion shuttling and gate interactions during the compilation process.
-This can be in the form of a video or diagram that illustrates:
+This can be in the form of a video that illustrates:

 * The movement of ions across the trap at each time step.
 * The execution of gates (RX, RY, MS) and their corresponding positions.